theomund/neuros/README.md

 > [!WARNING]
 > This project is currently in its early development stage.
 As a result, you
 > might find bugs, incomplete features, and unexpected behavior.
-We appreciate
-> your interest and encourage you to offer feedback, but be aware that the
+Be aware that
-> system is not yet stable for production use.
-Use it at your own discretion,
+> the system is not yet stable for production use.
+Use it at your own
-> and prepare for potential issues.
+> discretion, and prepare for potential issues.

 # Overview